DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_page_performance.md

 {{< img src="real_user_monitoring/browser/waterfall.png" alt="Real User Monitoring page load waterfall" style="width:75%;" >}}

 ## Performance metrics for views

 RUM view events collect extensive performance metrics for every single page view.
-We recommend analyzing the performance metrics in the following ways:
+Datadog recommends analyzing the performance metrics in the following ways:
-- **Dashboards**: they provide you with a bird-eye view of your application's performance.
-For example, the out-of-the-box [Performance Overview dashboard][1] can be filtered on [default attributes][2] collected by RUM to surface issues affecting only a subset of users.
+- **Dashboards**: provides you with a high-level view of your application's performance.
+For example, the out-of-the-box [Performance Overview dashboard][1] can be filtered on [default attributes][2] collected by RUM to surface issues impacting a subset of users.
 This dashboard can be cloned and customized to your specific needs.
 All [RUM performance metrics](#all-performance-metrics) can be used in dashboard queries.
 - **RUM waterfall**: accessible for every single RUM view event in the [RUM Explorer][3], it lets you troubleshoot the performance of a specific page view.
 It shows how your website assets and resources, long tasks, and frontend errors affect performance for your end users, at the page level.

 ### Core Web Vitals

 [Google's Core Web Vitals][4] are a set of three metrics designed to monitor a site's user experience.
-These metrics, which focus on load performance, interactivity, and visual stability, give you an overview of what matters the most to your users.
+These metrics focus on giving you a view of load performance, interactivity, and visual stability.
 Each metric comes with guidance on the range of values that translate to good user experience.
-We recommend monitoring the 75th percentile for these metrics.
+Datadog recommends monitoring the 75th percentile for these metrics.

 {{< img src="real_user_monitoring/browser/core-web-vitals.png" alt="Core Web Vitals summary visualization"  >}}